 480-702-7107 This strip mall Chinese restaurant is easily identified by its bright-red neon sign, and its interior showcases muraled walls and turquoise booths.
 Old Town Taste's menu has a Sichuan bent.
 It promises some exciting dishes, including braised eggplant, Ma Po tofu, and Szechuan-style blood curd.
 One of our favorite plates is the Chongqing-style platter.
 This house special is offered with chicken or fish, and both options are phenomenal thanks to the piping hot meat coated in thin, crunchy batter.
 The dish is further weighed down with string beans and chile.

 Shaanxi Garden67 North Dobson Road, #109, Mesa

-This casually upscale Chinese restaurant specializes in the bold, elusive flavors of northwest China's Shaanxi province and its capital city of Xi'an.
+480-733-8888 This casual restaurant specializes in the bold, elusive flavors of northwest China's Shaanxi province and its capital city of Xi'an.
 Shaanxi Garden's expansive menu spans more than 50 dishes, including stews, dumplings, offal, barbecue, and handmade noodles.
-Service is exceptional, and you'll find plenty of dishes that are hard to locate at other Chinese restaurants around metro Phoenix.
+Service is exceptional, and you'll find plenty of items that are hard to locate at other Chinese restaurants around metro Phoenix.
 Don't miss house specialties like crispy Shaanxi-style chicken and broad, silky biangbiang noodles served with slow-roasted pork.
-On the weekends, the restaurant hosts traditional guzheng (Chinese harp) musical performers.
+On weekends, the restaurant hosts traditional guzheng (Chinese harp) musical performers.